mohamed06H/flight-data-pipeline/README.md

 Locate yourself under the `terraform` directory

-Place your API key in `dev.auto.tfvars` and run the following commands:
+Place your API key in `dev.auto.tfvars`

+The variable `global_prefix` is used to prefix all the resources that will be created.
+This is useful if you want to fastly identified the resources created for this specific use case.

+You can change the value of this variable in the `variables.tf` file.

+Run the following commands:

 ```bash
 aws configure  # enter your AWS credentials